MrCerealGuy/Tazas-Grave/README.md

   How to use: https://youtu.be/k6mKlqbVuA8
 - Added Radios by Xyth
 - Added Zombie Pinups by Xyth
-- Added Simple UI by stedman420
+- Added HUD Plus by RilesPlus (NEW!)
 - Basic survival quests removed (experts don't need this)
 - Modified Taza's stone axe for grinding resources
 - Added recipe for modified Taza's stone axe